SPOTLIGHT ON

 This stocky blue-and-yellow robot mysteriously descends from the skies, proclaiming that his mission is to prepare for the coming of the Changers.
 And he does so by levelling multiple buildings and firing energy blasts at anyone who dares stand in his way.

 And so, Iron Man takes on the (incredibly verbose and boastful) robot.
 The battle rages back and forth (actually it's more of an up and down), but at one point the Golden Avenger suffers a heart attack and crashes to the ground.
-This, of course, is Iron man's original achille's heel: his weak heart (whereas the superhero identity crisis witnessed only a few pages previously was a common Stan Lee thread with most if not all of Marvel's heroes).
+This, of course, is Iron man's original Achille's heel: his weak heart (whereas the superhero identity crisis witnessed only a few pages previously was a common Stan Lee thread with most if not all of Marvel's heroes).

 And so, Ramrod proclaims not only the fall of his adversary, but his death - to be continued, of course.